Enterprise Products Partners

 The 10-second takeaway

-For the quarter ended March 31 (Q1), Enterprise Products Partners beat expectations on revenue and crushed expectations on earnings per share.
+For the quarter ended March 31 (Q1), Enterprise Products Partners missed slightly on revenues and crushed expectations on earnings per share.

-Enterprise Products Partners booked revenue of $11.25 billion.
-The eight analysts polled by S&P Capital IQ anticipated net sales of $11.03 billion on the same basis.
-GAAP-reported sales were 10% higher than the prior-year quarter's $10.18 billion.
+Enterprise Products Partners booked revenue of $11.38 billion.
+The 10 analysts polled by S&P Capital IQ predicted net sales of $11.61 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.